TusharVaishnaw/trash/pprwise_med.md

 - Genetic abnormalities in Klinefelter syndrome.
 [2019, Paper-I, Q.3.6]

 - Which genetic test is done in Ankylosing Spondylitis?
 [2019, Paper-I, Q.3.7]

+### 12 Marks (Short Notes)

+- Define seizure, Write down classification and their clinical feature and approach to a patient of seizure?
+[2023, Paper-II, Q.1.2]

+- Basic life support (BLS).
+[2023, Paper-I, Q.1.4]

 ---